austinzheng/Cormorant/README.md

 These are objectives I am working on right now, or plan on doing in the near future.

+- Optimizing and refactoring code to take advantage of Swift 2's new features
 - Expanding standard library
 - Support for sets
 - Ability to type in multiple forms at the top level